bluesman/express-meta-tags/README.md

 * Bulk import meta tag data into redis from csv or url (think google doc spreadsheet)
 * Meta tag data keyed by req.url and loaded on each request
 * Use RegEx to control which urls should have meta tag data fetched
+* Support for rel="canonical"

 ##Usage

+## Put together a CSV with your meta tag data

+	URL,CANONICAL,TITLE,DESCRIPTION
+	/about-us,,"All About Us","A bunch of info about who we are" /,,"The Home Page","Description of the home page" /index,/,"",""

+## Load your meta tag data into redis

+	node bin/bulk-load.js -h redis.domain.com -p 6379 --prefix meta-tags meta-tags.csv

+OR

+	node bin/bulk-load.js -h redis.domain.com -p 6379 --prefix meta-tags "https://docs.google.com/spreadsheet/pub?key=0AlQen94blI0ddGZXVHBsdkswTlZLaXFMNFhUQlhJZHc&output=csv"

+### Notes:

+* Make sure you put any urls in quotes
+* Your CSV must have a header row.
+The header values will be uppercased before they are stored in redis.

+## Add middleware in your app.js

 ```js